Cheapest Bristol County Heating Oil Price History

 Short Term Trends

-Bristol’s overall number two heating oil use changes each year based on the severity of the winter.
-As the temperature outside dips, homes’ heating systems need to burn additional oil to maintain the temperature that the thermostat is set to.
+Bristol’s overall heating oil consumption fluctuates each year as winter conditions change.
+As the temperature outside gets colder, homes’ furnaces need to burn increasing amounts of oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in Bristol was 32.1°F, which was 3.9°F colder than the prior winter's average outside temperature.

 Bristol County Average Winter Temperature